chicobiotec/PGNtoFASTA_CHESStoDNA_converter/README.md

 This project uses the Chess.js library, which is licensed under the BSD 2-Clause License.
 Chess.js: Copyright (c) Jeff Hlywa
 Source: https://github.com/jhlywa/chess.js
-The full license text for Chess.js is included in the LICENSE file of this project.
+The full license text for Chess.js is included in the THIRD_PARTY_LICENSES file of this project.

 ## Disclaimer